 This is the key stage where we assess the need for a business turnaround.
 If this is needed, we switch to the turnaround mode and start doing everything to help the organization to get up from its knees and gain necessary time to heal.
 We suspend the main strategy process and focus on the emergency.

 If the organization is healthy enough we progress with the strategy development and implementation.
 This is the place and time to use multiple strategy tools.
 We use PESTLE framework to analyse our external environment and 7S framework to look closely at our internal systems.
 We use Business Model Canvas to gain a general, holistic and complete overview of the company's workings, customers and revenue streams.
 We use also: BCG Growth Share Matrix, Porter’s 5 Forces, Top Down Financial Analysis, Stakeholder Analysis, SWOT, Value Proposition Canvas, Value Chain Analysis, Incentive and Penalty Structure Analysis, Impressed and Obsessed Customer and Employee Analysis, 360 Leadership Review, Feng Shui & Lean Audit, Energy Audit, Conscious Leadership Review, Automation Audit, Quality Audit, and Environmental Audit.
-From the long list of tools we use what we consider necessary when taking into account the complexity of our organization and the present and future situation we are in.

 And now there is the next step: Possibilities.
 We collect, edit and summarise all outputs from the environmental scanning we did in the previous steps.
 These will be issues to address and ideas on how to address them or other general ideas.
 We created 3 categories of sources of potential ideas: from present situation analysis, from old strategy and history, and from all staff’s thoughts, preferences, passions and hunches.
 Ideas derived from the old strategy and history will be treated with special “why questions” to check whether we are happy with what we are doing and whether other options and new ways exist.
 The free ideas will be induced by wondering whether there is something we are passionate about, something needs to be changed and repaired to make us happy again, or something would be profitable or will bring us real fun and joy.
 Free ideas generation will be encouraged from all staff on regular basis and proper environmental and psychological conditions will be created to facilitate innovative and insightful thinking.
 The tools for that can range from extra break to stop and think, a notepad at every work station to write down improvement ideas, inspiring music, coffee meetings between employees that don’t know each other, improvement of surroundings, meditation rooms or retreats away from the company.
-All strategy ideas will be voted for and commented by staff before we create an organized list of possible ideas to choose from.
-All comments and ranking will be analysed and included in the final list if necessary.

 Next step of the strategy process Vision involves deciding which ideas from the list of possible ideas do we choose to implement or which issues we need or want to address.
 In the analysis we discuss, prioritise and justify the reasons we’ve chosen certain ideas over others.
 In the same step we create our vision: a place we would like to be in the future.
 Our future markets, clients, premises, staff, products or services.
 The general image of the future state we desire.